 Top 15 Best DIY 3D Printer Kits

 Most FDM 3D printers are now sold as Plug & Play models.
 However, this wasn’t always the case.
 The origins of these 3D printers trace back to the RepRap project, started by Adrian Bowyer in 2005.
 This movement still continues today through some 3D printer kits and DIY 3D printer enthusiasts, most notably the Prusa kits.
 We have already listed the Best Low Cost 3D Printers, but now we have searched for the best DIY 3D printer kits out there.
-This listing is ranked by price, and not from best to worst.
+We’ve ranked them from most to least expensive for your convenience!

 Based in Switzerland, the Sintratec startup has developed one of the first low-cost 3D printers, Sintratec Kit based on laser sintering technology.
 It first appeared following a fundraiser campaign on Indiegogo in 2014, the firm today markets its machine as a kit.
 This is the only 3D printer on this list that uses SLS, as it is a more expensive technology.
 It is available for €4,999 ($5,610) – SLS printers are usually around €200,000 – the Sintratec Kit is capable of producing PA12 nylon parts and presents a maximum build volume of 110 x 110 x 110 mm.
 The startup explains that it takes about 4 days to assemble this 3D printer, however you can see it as the price to pay to access laser sintering so cheaply!
 For more information, you can visit their site HERE.

 Moai, an SLA 3D printer kit